• Sections

 Q: Are y’all still a feminist organization?

 A: The SAFE Alliance grew out of the courageous work of the Center for Battered Women, the Austin Rape Crisis Center, and the Austin Children’s Shelter, all respected, women-led human service agencies created by volunteers and informed by survivors who needed support, safety and justice.
-We continue to ascribe to the radical notion that women are people.
+We believe in equality for people of all identities.